Is Print Media Really Dead?

 Signage, whether it be on the front of a building, billboard or on public transportation, lets the public know your brand and what you do or to convey a particular message, such as directing people to your website, who they should consider in the upcoming election or, perhaps just to let folks driving by that your house is for sale.

+The emergence of radio and TV back in the day had little effect on the print media industry.
+Digital has simply become an additional medium to add to the mix much like radio and TV.
 All advertising works whether it be radio, television, print, online and more.
 The smart business person spreads their advertising dollars around to effectively brand their business since they cannot reach everyone online, or on radio, or in the daily newspaper.
 Each medium has its benefits and targets different segments of the population.

 Coffee News® is a niche publication targeting customers close by who have disposable income.
 This translates to a long-term, loyal customer for the local small and medium-sized businesses who advertise within it.
 Businesses want to be portrayed in a positive fashion, and Coffee News® provides them that perfect “buy-local” vehicle at an affordable price, and it lasts longer in the hands of potential customers.
 The only thing to distract them is the ads, no clicks or switch of a dial.
 Readers pick up Coffee News® because they enjoy it, not because they have to or are necessarily in search of something specific.
 They pick it up because it is fun and entertaining.